Michael Ray Aquino: Information leaking

 He was convicted of helping to transmit classified information stolen from U.S. Vice President Dick Cheney's office to opposition leaders in the Philippines.
 Aquino faced a jail sentence of between 70 and 87 months plus a $250,000 fine.
 On July 17, 2007, he was sentenced to six years and four months in prison by U.S. District Judge William H. Walls.

 United States court ruling (Dacer-Corbito)

 In a petition granted by the Court of Appeals in April 2002, he was included as additional accused, with P/Supt.
 Cezar Mancao II, and P/Sr. Supt.
 Teofilo Viña, chief of PAOCTF–Visayas, as well as another police officers.

 In January 2014, a district court in North Carolina, United States ordered former P/Supt.
-Aquino to pay Dacer's daughters $4.2 million in damages.
+Aquino to pay the daughters of Salvador Dacer $4.2 million in damages.
 The daughters used the Torture Victim Protection Act, allowing US courts to hear human rights abuse cases committed outside the said country.